Pharmacy And Online Doctor

 If you are exempt from paying for prescriptions, or you have a PPC, you will have to supply us with evidence of this before you can benefit from our free delivery service.

-Yes, we can deliver private prescriptions as long as we receive your prescription from your doctor.
+Yes, we can deliver private prescriptions as long as we receive your signed and valid paper prescription from you.
 The delivery service for private prescriptions is free, however you should remember that private prescriptions are charged differently to NHS prescriptions.

 On the NHS, all prescription items are priced at £9.00.
 Private prescription items will differ in price.
 When arranging to have your private prescription delivered, bear in mind that at LloydsPharmacy we set a minimum order value of £7.00.
 If your private prescription items come to less than £7.00, we will charge you the remainder.

-Yes, we can deliver your prescription to an address of your choice for free.
-All you need to do is register for an online account, answer a few short questions about your prescription and then send your prescription to us in the post, using our freepost address.
+Yes, we can deliver your NHS prescription to an address of your choice for free.
+All you need to do is register for an Echo by LloydsPharmacy account online or in the app, answer a few short questions about your prescription and then send your prescription to us in the post along with the Echo form.
+For more details and to find the address you need to send your one-off prescription to click here.

-Once we have received your prescription we’ll post it to any address in the UK, saving you a trip to the pharmacy.
-We use the Royal Mail signed for delivery service so you can be assured that your order is safe and with our plain packaging it’s also confidential.
-With our service you only pay for the prescriptions items, if you live in England these cost £9 each.
+Once we have received your prescription, we’ll post it to your home, work, a neighbour or carer in the UK, saving you a trip to the pharmacy.
+We use the Royal Mail 48 hour or 24-hour delivery service so you can be assured that your order is safe and with our plain packaging it’s also confidential.
+With the Echo by LloydsPharmacy service you only pay for the prescriptions items, if you live in England these cost £9.00 each.

-*Please note it can take 3-5 days for us to receive your paper prescription when it is sent to FREEPOST LLOYDSPHARMACY ONLINE, C/O AAH Pharmaceuticals, ‘Lower Mezzanine’, Woburn Road, Warrington, WA2 8UH.
-Once we have received your prescription it can take up to 48 hours for us to dispense your medication.
-We must receive your prescription before we can dispense and deliver your medication for FREE via Royal Mail which may take 3-5 working days.
+*Please note it can take 3-5 days for us to receive your paper prescription when sent with Royal Mail.
+Once we have received your prescription it can take up to four working days for us to process and dispense your medication.
+We must receive your paper prescription before we can dispense and deliver your medication for free via Royal Mail 48 or 24-hour service.
 Therefore, if you require your prescription medication urgently please contact your local LloydsPharmacy.
-The delivery must be signed for by yourself or a nominated representative over 16 years old.

 You are eligible to receive free prescriptions in England if you present the pharmacy with evidence that you are: